fin-cli/handbook/references/behat-steps/then-the-return-code-should-not-be.md

 ```
 Scenario: My example scenario
-  Given a WP installation
+  Given a FIN installation
-  When I try `wp plugin install`
+  When I try `fin plugin install`
   Then the return code should be 1
 ```

-*Behat steps documentation is generated from the WP-CLI codebase on every release.
+*Behat steps documentation is generated from the FIN-CLI codebase on every release.
 To suggest improvements, please submit a pull request.*

 ***